 It's also frustrating when all you want to do is watch a film trailer or music video, and don't want complex licensing nonsense to get in between you and the content.
 Luckily, there are ways to bypass YouTube's regional filter and watch videos that are blocked in your country.
 Here's how to do it.

-Unblock YouTube videos with a VPN
+Watch region-blocked YouTube videos with a VPN

 The most reliable way to get around the region filter is simply to use a VPN.
-This is a service which lets you browse the web as if you were based in a different country.
-You can try this with a free VPN, though we recommend a paid service such as NordVPN which currently sits proudly at the top of our best VPN ranking.
+This is a service which lets you browse the web as if you were in a different country.
+You can try this with a free VPN, though we recommend a paid service such as NordVPN which currently sits at the top of our best VPN ranking.

 This is usually the quickest and easiest way to get past the region block on YouTube videos, especially if it's a problem you run into repeatedly.
 But, there are other options...

-Use a proxy
+Use a proxy to unblock YouTube

 If you don't want to use a VPN, the next best thing is a proxy server.
 This has a similar effect to a VPN - allowing you to browse as if in a different country - but is less secure and doesn't encrypt your traffic, which is why we normally recommend a VPN over a proxy.

 As with VPNs, there are free proxy servers around, but they're often so limited that a paid service is worth it, especially if you can find one with a free trial.
 You'll typically have to access the server through a web browser extension, and once again make sure to select a server located in a country you think will have access to the video in question.
 Then load up YouTube and start watching.

-Download the video
+Download the YouTube video

-If all else fails, you might be able to simply download the YouTube video and thus get around the region-blocking entirely.
+If all else fails, you might be able to download the YouTube video and thus get around the region-blocking entirely.
 We have an entire article dedicated to how to download YouTube videos to your phone, PC, tablet, or anything else, so we won't run through the specifics here.